manumaticx/pagingcontrol/README.md

 * `indicatorColor` - Color of the indicator
 * `indicatorHeight` - Thickness the indicator
 * `tabs` (Boolean) - wether to use tabs or only the indicator
+* `tabWidth` - width of a tab
-* `tabWidth` - if not passed a default tabWidth of a quarter of the total with is used
+  * if not passed, a default tabWidth of a quarter of the total with is used
+  * if `auto` is used, tabs will fit the width
 * `dividerColor` - Color of the divider between the tabs
 * `findScrollableView` - whether should widget is find scrollableView